lightward/mechanic-tasks/docs/add-all-products-to-a-certain-sales-channel/README.md

 Tags: Bulk, Products, Sales Channel

 Does exactly as it says: this task will publish all products to the sales channel(s) of your choice, on demand.
-Optionally, filter products by a search query, or choose to have this task run every ten minutes, hourly, or daily.
+Optionally, filter products by a search query, or choose to have this task hourly or daily.

 * View in the task library: [tasks.mechanic.dev/add-all-products-to-a-certain-sales-channel](https://tasks.mechanic.dev/add-all-products-to-a-certain-sales-channel)
 * Task JSON, for direct import: [task.json](../../tasks/add-all-products-to-a-certain-sales-channel.json)